 This table displays the school's statewide and similar schools API ranks.
 The statewide API rank ranges from 1 to 10.
 A statewide rank of 1 means that the school has an API score in the lowest 10 percent of all schools in the state, while a statewide rank of 10 means that the school has an API score in the highest 10 percent of all schools in the state.
 The similar schools API rank reflects how a school compares to 100 statistically matched "similar schools."
-A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.
+A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.

-API Rank 2008 2009 2010
+API Rank 2009 2010 2011

-Statewide 8 7 7
+Statewide 7 7 7

-Similar Schools 3 3 1
+Similar Schools 3 1 2